 Ph.D., Analytical Chemistry, University of Strathclyde (Scotland, UK).

-BSc., with 1st class honors, in Forensic Chemistry, University of Central Lancashire (England, UK).
+BS., First class honors, Forensic Chemistry, University of Central Lancashire (England, UK).

 Laboratory Animal Science, Federation of European Laboratory Animal Science Associations (FELASA), University of Copenhagen, Denmark.